xan105/Mini-Launcher/README.md

 }
 ```

+`%VAR%` in value are expanded if any (see Expanding Variable for more details)

 ### `hide?: bool` (false)

 When enabled, the executable will run without displaying a window, making it invisible to the user.<br />